onuryukselen/atacseq/docs/usage.md

 # Aligner parameters." eg. ["--threads 1","-N 1","-N 1"]

 --params.Sequential_Mapping_Module_Sequential_Mapping.description [array]
-# Description of index file (please don't use comma or quotes in this field). eg. ["rRNA", "rmsk", "custom_seq_explanation"]
+# Description of index file (please don't use comma or quotes in this field). eg. ["ercc", "rmsk", "custom_seq_explanation"]

 --Sequential_Mapping_Module_Sequential_Mapping.filter_Out =  "[array @options:"Yes","No" @default:"Yes"]
 # Select whether or not you want the reads mapped to this index filtered out of your total reads.